zondatw/ssh-tunnel-port-forwarding/README.md

 ### Case 1

+User on the client, that's using port 9999 can connect remote http server which port is 8088 and only for localhost use.

 ```shell
 | ------ |   | ---------------------------------------- |
 | Client |-> | Server(Docker)  -> localhost http server |